PyJobShop/PyJobShop/docs/source/dev/contributing.rst

 ------------------

 We use pull requests to develop PyJobShop.
-The following guidelines help us maintain the codebase.
-Don't worry if your first pull request doesn't meet all of these requirements.
+The following requirements must be met before a PR can be merged.
+If you're new to contributing, don't worry about meeting all requirements initially.
+Feel free to open a draft PR early - we're happy to help you address any requirements.

 - **One branch.
 One feature.**
   Branches are cheap and GitHub makes it easy to merge and delete branches with a few clicks.
   Avoid the temptation to lump in a bunch of unrelated changes when working on a feature, if possible.
   This helps us keep track of what has changed when preparing a release.
-- Before merging, code submissions should include tests.
+- Code submissions should include tests.
-  If you're unsure how to write tests for your changes, feel free to open a draft PR and ask for guidance.
 - Each function, class, method, and attribute needs to be documented using docstrings.
   We conform to the `NumPy docstring standard <https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard>`_.
 - If you are adding new functionality, you need to add it to the documentation by editing (or creating) the appropriate file in ``docs/source/``.